This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 The movement of people who want to give up porn is growing strong.
 In Time magazine’s feature, “Porn: Why Young Men who Grew up with Internet Porn Are Becoming Advocates for Turning It Off,” we see that many men (and women) are becoming advocates for quitting porn because they have firsthand experience of the rewiring effect porn can have on their brain.

-Today, there are also a number of support groups, Reddit pages, and other tools at your partner’s disposal.
-I was reassured by knowing that they were there, but I did not end up using them.
-What’s important is that you know what they are, and that you stay informed about porn addiction.
+Today, many support groups, Reddit pages, and other tools are at your partner’s disposal.
+I was reassured by knowing they were there, but I did not use them.
+What’s important is that you know what they are and that you stay informed about porn addiction.

 4. Be active with them.

-Their temptation will be at its highest when sitting at home alone, mindlessly searching the internet, with seemingly nothing better to do.
+Temptation peaks when alone at home, mindlessly browsing the internet, seemingly with nothing better to do.
 This is similar to leaving an alcoholic alone at a bar.
-You can’t be with your partner every moment (nor should you), but if you know there are certain days or times where they are accustomed to unproductive downtime, plan intentional and purposeful time with one another.
+You can’t be with your partner every moment (nor should you), but if you know there are certain days or times when they are accustomed to unproductive downtime, plan intentional and purposeful time with one another.

 It could be a convenient date night, enjoying a movie on the couch with one another, or even as simple as taking the dog for a walk in the park together.